hdtodd/ISM_Emulator/prototypes/README.md

 Simply compile the code of choice with the command `g++ -std=c++11` and execute the resulting `a.out` program.

-These programs model how code for other remotee-sensing devices might be developed.
+These programs model how code to generate waveforms compatible with other remote-sensing devices might be developed.

 ## Program Structure